ASLE Book & Paper Awards

 • Self-published books, or writing that is not book length, will not be considered.

-• Nominees must be current members of ASLE or an international affiliate when they submit.
-If you are unsure of your member status, log in here, or contact info@asle.org or your international affiliate secretary to verify.
+• Nominees must be current members of ASLE or an international affiliate as of January 10, 2025.
+If you are unsure of your member status, log in here, or contact info@asle.org or your international affiliate membership secretary to verify.

 Submission Instructions: